Module 06: Transformer

 The Components

-In this section, we build each component from scratch before showing the PyTorch equivalents.
-The pattern is: understand the math, implement it simply, then see how PyTorch optimizes it.
+We build each component from scratch, then show the PyTorch equivalents.
+The pattern: understand the math, implement it simply, then see how PyTorch optimizes it.

 LayerNorm from Scratch

-The Idea: Neural network activations can drift to extreme values during training, causing gradients to explode or vanish.
-Layer normalization fixes this by normalizing each token’s embedding to have mean 0 and variance 1, then applying learnable scale and shift parameters.
+The Idea: Activations drift to extreme values during training, causing gradients to explode or vanish.
+Layer normalization fixes this by normalizing each token’s embedding to zero mean and unit variance, then applying learnable scale and shift.

 The Formula: